1967 Pacific typhoon season

-The 1967 Pacific typhoon season has no official bounds; it ran year-round in 1967, but most tropical cyclones tend to form in the northwestern Pacific Ocean between June and December.
-These dates conventionally delimit the period of each year when most tropical cyclones form in the northwestern Pacific Ocean.

-The scope of this article is limited to the Pacific Ocean, north of the equator and west of the international date line.
+The 1967 Pacific typhoon season was one of the most active Pacific typhoon seasons on record, witnessing the formation of 35 tropical storms during the season.
+It began on January 1, 1967, though most storms usually form between June and December within the basin.
+The first storm of the season, Ruby, formed on January 28 west of the Philippines.
+The scope of this article is limited to the Pacific Ocean, north of the equator and west of the International Date Line.
 Storms that form east of the date line and north of the equator are called hurricanes; see 1967 Pacific hurricane season.
-Tropical Storms formed in the entire west pacific basin were assigned a name by the Joint Typhoon Warning Center.
-Tropical depressions in this basin have the "W" suffix added to their number.
-Tropical depressions that enter or form in the Philippine area of responsibility are assigned a name by the Philippine Atmospheric, Geophysical and Astronomical Services Administration or PAGASA.
+Tropical depressions that are monitored by the United States' Joint Typhoon Warning Center (JTWC) were given a numerical designation with a "W" suffix, and any storms reaching 1-minute sustained winds of over 40 mph were given a name.
+Tropical depressions that enter or form in the Philippine area of responsibility are assigned a name by the Philippine Weather Bureau, the predecessor of the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA).
 This can often result in the same storm having two names.

 In 1967, the number of storms that the Japan Meteorological Agency considered "typhoons" was the record number (39).
+However, the JTWC only considers 35 storms to have formed during the season, beginning with Ruby in January.
+Out of those 35 storms, 20 intensified to category 1-equivalent typhoons, 5 of those further strengthening to super typhoons.